Tammo0987/dotfiles/README.md

 ## Installing

 To install the dotfiles, the link.sh script could be used.
-It only links the dotfiles, not installs any packages.
+It only links the configuration and does not install any packages.